jsflores1/cs-105Exam/Exams/CS105-Midterm02-Study-RetirementCalculator/README.md

 - **getAnnualRetirementBenefit** - returns the annual retirement benefit based upon the retirement compensation formula
 - **getRetirementPercentage** - returns the % of their employment income the employee will receive in retirement - This is the Age Factor * Number of Years of Service

+**Special Requirements**

+- Use a parallel if statement in the age factor calculation

+- Use a single if condition to handle age between 55 and 60 and calculate the factor based upon the a base of 1.4 and use the regular increment between years to calculate the increase in age factor

+- Below 55 should return zero

 ## Example

 Joe Gaucho is retiring from the State of Confusion's Teachers Retirement System after 30 years of service.
 He is 59 years old.
 He makes $90,600 / year.
 He is in the 2% at age 60 plan